-Practice living off of one income
+2. Practice living off one income

 For instance, when I was pregnant with our first, we knew our goal was for me to stay home with our baby.
-Around 7 months before I was due, we started using only 75% of what I made and adjusted our budget accordingly.
+Around seven months before I was due, we started using only 75% of what I made and adjusted our budget accordingly.

 Try to make the slow transition and build up your savings while slowly adjusting your budget and lifestyle.

-Adjust your budget
+3. Adjust your budget

 If you are going to make less money, then your budget must be adjusted accordingly.

 To start, look at your budget and find out which line items you can reduce or eliminate.
-Perhaps you can cut back on cable or have dinner out fewer times a month.
-When you make less money, you have to find a way to reduce your spending.
+Perhaps you can have dinner out only two times a month.
+It may be a good time to consolidate the student loans, change wireless companies or consider dropping cable.

+When you make less, you have to spend less.
 Make sure that your budget works for you on only the income that will continue.

-Find a way to be content with less
+4. Find a way to be content with less

-Get rid of your debt
+5. Get rid of your debt

 Our debt was more than $37,000.
 It was a struggle to cover not only our monthly expenses but also our We had debt – more than $30,000 – when I was no longer working.
 We struggled to cover the monthly expenses as well as the debt each month.
 I can’t tell you how many times I had to rob Peter to pay Paul.
 It was not pretty.